Nick Maton Player Props: Tigers vs. Orioles

 Nick Maton At The Plate

-- Maton is batting .135 with two doubles, four home runs and 12 walks.
+- Maton is hitting .150 with two doubles, four home runs and 12 walks.

-- In eight of 23 games this season (34.8%), Maton has reached base via hit, and that includes multiple hits twice.
+- Maton has reached base via a hit in nine games this season (of 25 played), and had multiple hits in three of those games.

+- He has hit a long ball in 16.0% of his games this season, and 4.4% of his plate appearances.

-- In 30.4% of his games this season, Maton has driven in at least one run.
-In three of those games (13.0%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in three contests.
+- In 28.0% of his games this year, Maton has had at least one RBI.
+He's picked up more than one in 12.0% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.